WallStreetMojo

 Interpretation

-If we take into account the above three ratios, we would be able to understand how a company is doing in the long run.
+If we consider the above three ratios, we would be able to understand how a company is doing in the long run.

 But we need to use discrimination while judging the leverage of a company depending on the industry it operates in.
-A company that is very capital intensive and has predictable cash flow usually has a higher debt ratio.
-For example, companies in telecommunications, utilities, and pipelines are very capital intensive and have reasonably higher cash flows.
-Thus, the capitalization ratios for these sorts of companies are higher in normal scenarios.
+A capital-intensive company with predictable cash flow usually has a higher debt ratio.
+For example, telecommunications, utilities, and pipelines companies are very capital intensive and have reasonably higher cash flows.
+Thus, the capitalization ratios for these companies are higher in normal scenarios.

 In other cases, IT and retail companies are low on capital intensity and, thus, have lower ratios.

 Investors should also think about the cash flows of the companies they want to invest in.
-They need to see whether these particular companies have sufficient net cash inflow to pay back the debt.
-If the companies have an adequate amount of cash flows, then their capitalization ratio would be usually higher and vice versa.
-To understand this, the investors should look at a leverage ratio – interest-coverage ratio.
+They need to see whether these companies have sufficient net cash inflow to pay back the debt.
+If the companies have adequate cash flows, their capitalization ratio would be usually higher and vice versa.
+The investors should look at leverage ratio – interest-coverage ratio to understand this

 Have a look at the ratio –